danhaywood/isis-jrebel-plugin/README.md

 * `-Drebel.log` tells JRebel whether to write to its log or not

+* `-Drebel.packages_exclude=org.apache.isis.core` tells JRebel to ignore any Isis framework classes

+* `-Drebel.check_class_hash=true` is a performance optimization telling JRebel to not reload classes if the timestamp has changed but its content has not

 * `-Drebel.plugins` points to this plugin

     Obviously, you should adjust the location of the JAR file, and the package prefix as necessary.

 * `-Disis-jrebel-plugin.packagePrefix` argument tells this plugin to ignore all packages except that specified; set it to the parent package for all your domain object classes.
 If your code is in more than one package, specify the argument as a comma-separated list of packages.

 * `-Disis-jrebel-plugin.loggingLevel` argument tells this plugin how much logging to emit; valid values are `DEBUG`, `INFO` and `WARN`.